 I know all I have to do is get out of bed.
 I know that my day officially begins once I press that button on the coffee machine, I already prepped the night before in expectation of my insomnia.
 I look at the clock.
 Only 2:15.
 Maybe I can sleep for another 30 minutes.
 I close my eyes, but I swear I can smell my morning coffee.
 “Just get out of bed already.
 You’re already awake.
 Now you’re just wasting time.
 Get up, you have things to do.
 You’re running out of time, you need to finish.”
 The ever-growing list of projects and things to do plays on repeat in my head.
 So I get up, like I always do.

 I sometimes wonder about what inspires my art.
 What drives me to paint a tiny beautiful flower, and then with the same stroke of the brush, paint some disturbing demon without any thought?
 Sometimes I paint a pointillism style piece, then go right into a realistic painting, then take my palate knife out to create some random splashes of paint and then turn around and work on a painting of my dog.
 Most of the time, many of these ideas come to me in one sitting.
 My paint station is filled with multiple paintings, all in different stages of completion, covering many different mediums of creativity.
 Many people view my space as a chaotic mess.
 Chaos?
 I see perfection, calmness.
 It gives me a sense of relaxation but yet is a visual representation of my desperation to get down all the ideas in my head.

-It doesn’t really matter what I’m painting as I am always trying to improve.
+It doesn’t really matter what media i am using from painting/tattooing/drawing as I am always trying to improve.
 I will often take a “finished” painting and completely redo it or add to it.
 Not good enough, it has to be better.
 I’m not sure if it’s a curse or a blessing.